gitli101/HomeAssignment/README.md

 <details>
   <summary>Frontend</summary>

-- Make the UI simmilar to this [example](https://shorturl.at/qCIY5) as much as you can.
+- Make the UI similar to this [example](https://shorturl.at/qCIY5) as much as you can.
 - Create an initial screen for uploding files using drag and drop box and also using the file explorer.
 - Create a feature that enables the user to view ongoing file uploads.
-- Create a new window that shows the folowing statistics :
+- Create a new window that shows the folowing statistics (choose at least 3) :
     - Upload time compared to file size.
     - Average file size categorized by file type.
     - Segregation of file types based on upload success and failure rates.